 I’m sure this works great for everyone else, but it won’t work with my husband (wife, daughter, boss, teacher etc.), he (she) is just not a good communicator!

-It is absolutely true that someone can do a textbook gentle startup and still not get a positive response.
+Someone can indeed do a textbook gentle startup and still not get a positive response.
 We human beings really don’t like to hear negative feedback.
-In fact the more we care about someone the more defensive we become.
+In fact, the more we care about someone, the more defensive we become.
 We don’t like the idea that we let down someone we love.

-It is crucial to remember that all long term behavioral changes happen slowly.
-If we try something and it falls flat 9 times out of ten instead of 10 for 10, that is still a 10% improvement.
-Over the trajectory that 10% difference will grow like compounding interest.
+It is crucial to remember that all long-term behavioral changes happen slowly.
+If we try something that falls flat nine times out of ten instead of 10 for 10, that is still a 10% improvement.
+Over the trajectory, that 10% difference will grow like compounding interest.

-5 Common Communication Mistakes you Might Not Know you are Making
+5 Common Gentle Startup Mistakes You Might Not Know you are Making

 *The antidote to Criticism first appeared in “The Seven Principles for Making Marriage Work” (Gottman 1988) and has since been revised from “Complain without Blame” to “Teach Gentle Start Up”.